hanhy06/embellish_chat/docs/README.md

 ✨ Key Features

-* **Extended Markdown-Style Chat Formatting:** Use Markdown-like styles (bold, italic, underline, strikethrough, obfuscation, color, font).
+* **Extended Markdown-Style Chat Formatting:** Use Markdown-like styles (bold, italic, underline, strikethrough, obfuscation, color, font, url).
 Works in normal chat and whispers.

 * **Clickable Links:** Create clickable links in chat.
 For security, only the `https` protocol is recognized.